 The difference between floods and escape of water

-According to the Association of British Insurers (ABI), escape of water accounts for one in four domestic property claims 2.
-At Aviva, we see approximately 24,000 escape of water claims per year with an average cost of £3,600 3.
+According to the Association of British Insurers (ABI), escape of water accounts for over a quarter of domestic property claims Footnote 2.

 You can cover your building, contents, or both for escape of water, which is defined as water leaking or overflowing from fixed pipes, tanks and other equipment.
 This cover normally includes escape of water from things like a bath, shower, built-in fish tank, or a plumbed-in home appliance like a washing machine or dishwasher.
 You can also purchase accidental damage cover, which would protect you from leaks caused by drilling in the wrong place, for example.